kurtkanaskie/product-recommendations-v1/README.md

 This demo shows how to bild a smart API that predicts customer propensity to buy using an Apigee X proxy, BigQuery ML and Cloud Spanner.

 BigQuery contains a sample dataset for the complete Product Catalog Ids and a number of simulated users.
-It uses Machine Learning to predict their propensity to buy based on the time the user spends on an item, termed the "predicted session duration confidence", which is a numerical value ordered descending (higher is more likely to buy).
+It uses Machine Learning to predict their propensity to buy based on the time the user spends viewing an item, termed the "predicted session duration confidence", which is a numerical value ordered descending (higher is more likely to buy).

-Cloud Spanner holds a small Product Catalog with rich content, such as descriptions and image references.
+Cloud Spanner simulates a Product Catalog with rich content, such as descriptions and image references.
+The demo only contains entries for a specific customer Id.
 The items are created and ordered differently than the BigQuery result (e.g ascending by the last few digits of each product Id).

-Apigee exposes an API that proxies to BigQuery to get the product Ids and the "predicted session duration confidence" for a particular user and then makes a callout to Spanner to get the rich product content.
+Apigee exposes an API that proxies to BigQuery to get the product Ids and the "predicted session duration confidence" for a particular user and then makes a callout to Spanner to get the additional product content.
 The proxy then uses both responses to create the priority sorted result that is sent in the response.

 ### Architecture Diagram